- Avg. local move (last 90 days): $1,250

 When you look over your moving quote for the first time, there are a few important factors that make up your final price.
 Let’s take a look at the major culprits:

-Renting a truck from a DIY move will cost you between $300 and $1,500.
+Renting a truck from a DIY move runs $100 to $200/day, plus mileage and fuel.
+A 2-bedroom move across town often totals $400 to $900.
 But aside from your truck rental, don’t forget you’ll also have to pay for gas, food, and even lodging if you’re traveling far enough.

 The cheapest way to move is to DIY the whole thing.
 However, once you pay for the truck rental, the gas, the food, and the hotels, your savings will dry up pretty quickly.
 And if you have to take time off from work and miss paychecks, it’ll be even more expensive.